bemosior/PHPasswordPusher/README.md

 ```
 ##### PHPasswordPusher #####

-### Change "/your/installation/dir" to fit your installation:
+### Change "/youralias/" and "/your/installation/dir/" to fit your installation:
 Alias /youralias/ /your/installation/dir/pwpusher_public/

-### Change "/your/installation/dir" to fit your installation:
+### Change "/your/installation/dir/" to fit your installation:
 <Directory /your/installation/dir/pwpusher_public/>

     #If you use the email functionality, you should definitely enable authentication: